modulocity/automationstationgame.com/_posts/devlog-27.md

     title: "Final codex design"
 ---

 Hello friends!
 We're back with another devlog for Automation Station.
-This one is all about the Codex, which will act as a reference manual for all of the items, buildings, and anything else you discover in this strange world.
+This one is all about the Codex, which will act as a reference manual for all of the items, buildings, and everything else you'll discover in this strange world.
 There is a lot to talk about, from the design to implementation, so let's dive in!

 ## Why add a Codex?